BTC100x/python-project/README.md

 # python-project
-Making a simple car race game using pygames
+Making a simple car race game using pygames.